Kaalotaibi37/chrome-dinosaur-game/README.md

 2. Download the project as a Zip file <a href="https://github.com/Kaalotaibi37/chrome-dinosaur-game/archive/refs/heads/main.zip">here</a>.

 ### Running The Game
 After downloading the project, add the unziped folder to your local server document_root directory.
 Then create a database named gameserver and import gameserver.sql table.
-Afterwards, run the folder that contains the games file from your local host.
+Finally, run the folder that contains the games file from your local host.

 <div align="center">
   <img src="game.gif" alt="game_gif" width="600" height="400">
 </div>

+**For more detailed information kindly check the <a href="https://github.com/Kaalotaibi37/chrome-dinosaur-game/wiki">Wiki</a>.

 ## Contributers